driskell/log-courier/docs/log-carver/Configuration.md

 Sets the transport to use when sending logs to the endpoints. "es-https" is recommended for most users.

 "es-https" sends events to an Elasticsearch cluster using HTTPS. "es" sends events using HTTP only.
 It will also install a template called `logstash` if one does not exist.
 If you are migrating from Logstash this template will already exist.
 It should be compatible if you haven't used the Log Courier `enable ecs` configuration.

 "doris-https" sends events to an Apache Doris cluster using HTTPS via the stream load API. "doris" sends events using HTTP only.
 Events are mapped to configured table columns with unmapped fields collected in a JSON column.
 The table will be created automatically if it doesn't exist.

 "tls" sends events to a host using the Courier protocol, such as Log Carver. "tcp" is the equivalent but without TLS encryption and peer verification and should only be used on internal networks.

-### `table`
+### `table pattern`

-String.
+Pattern String.
 Required
 Available when `transport` is one of: `doris`, `doris-https`

+Specifies the Doris table to send events to.
+This is a [Pattern String](#pattern-string) so can contain references to fields within the event being sent, allowing different events to be routed to different tables.
+Most commonly this would include the date for automatically rolling over of tables, or event types to separate different kinds of logs.

-The name of the Doris table to use for storing events.
-If the table doesn't exist, it will be created automatically based on the configured [`columns`](#columns).
+If the table doesn't exist, it will be created automatically based on the configured [`additional columns`](#additional-columns).
+See also [`database`](#database) for specifying the database name.

+Examples:

+- `access_logs` - static table name
+- `logs_%{type}` - separate table per event type

+Although table rotation could be implemented by using `logs_%{+2006-01-02}`, this is not recommended as partitioning by day is already performed on the created tables.

 ### `username`